kervinck/gigatron-rom/Compilers/glcc/README.md

 because these registers are no longer needed for further calls.
-In the same vein, nonleaf functions allocate callee-saved registers for local variables, whereas leaf functions use callee-saved registers in last resord and often avoid having to construct a stack-frame alltogether.
+In the same vein, nonleaf functions allocate callee-saved registers for local variables, whereas leaf functions use callee-saved registers in last resort, often avoiding the construction of a stack-frame.
 Leaf functions that do not need to allocate space on the stack can use a register to save VLR and become entirely frameless.
 Sometimes one can help this by using `register` when declaring local variables.
-I have to find a way to make lcc more aggressive in that respect.

 Saving `vLR` allows us to use `CALLI` as a long jump without fearing to erase the function return address.